sordina/launchtext/README.md

 ## Web-Interface

-An ADVANCED web-interface is started on http://localhost:9876 which allows updating of the currently displayed message.
-This can be nicely automated with Curl, or something similar:
+An ADVANCED web-interface is started on http://localhost:9876.
+This allows currently displayed message to be updated.
+Updates can be nicely automated with `curl`, or something similar:

     curl -s -X POST --data "message=Hello World!   " http://10.255.0.216:9876